 In this article, we will guide you through everything you need to know about legally changing your name in Kenya.

-Why Do People Change Their Names?
+Why People Change Their Names?

 - Marriage or Divorce: A person may want to adopt their spouse’s name after marriage or revert to their maiden name after a divorce.

 - Personal Preference: Sometimes, individuals want a fresh start or a name that better reflects their identity.
-For example, it is very common these days for individuals to formally drop their English name preferring to be known only by their middle name and surname.
+For example, it is very common these days for individuals to formally drop their English name, preferring to be known only by their middle name and surname.
 We have also all heard of Hon.
-Ferdinand Ndungu Waititu Babayao who adopted the name “Babayao” through the change of name process.
+Ferdinand Ndungu Waititu Babayao, who adopted the name “Babayao” through the change of name process.

-- Corrections: Correcting a misspelling or error on one of your documents e.g. your birth certificate or other official documents if the error is significant can require following the process below.
+- Corrections: Correcting a misspelling or error on one of your documents, e.g. your birth certificate or other official documents.
+If the error is significant, you may be required to follow the change of name process.

-Therefore, Kenyan law allows for name changes for varied reasons provided one follows the correct procedure and has a valid reason for their change.
+Therefore, Kenyan law allows for name changes for varied reasons, provided one follows the correct procedure and has a valid reason for their change.

 Who Can Change Their Name?

-Anyone can change their name as long, however, the process differs slightly based on age.
+Anyone can change their name as long however, the process differs slightly based on age.

 - For Adults (18 years and above): You can change your name without the need for parental consent.